 M.Arch. – Design portfolio, bound, not to exceed 8.5" x 11", no slides, CDs, or loose sheets.
 Portfolios of admitted applicants will be retained.
 An electronic version of this portfolio must also be uploaded with the application.

-Portfolios must be postmarked by January 2 and received by January 10.
-Please note: If you are tracking the delivery of your package, Graduate Admission will be closed December 25-29, and January 1.
-Normal hours will resume on Thursday, January 2.
+Portfolios must be postmarked by January 4 and received by January 12.
+Please note: If you are tracking the delivery of your package, Graduate Admission will be closed December 24 - January 4.
+Normal hours will resume on Monday, January 4.

 Please avoid special packaging as this delays the processing of your materials, and does not increase your opportunity for admission.
 Be sure to include your full name, date of birth, and department on all materials sent.
 Please mail these materials to: